 MY LIBERATION JOURNEY IS FRAMED BY

-Since I was a teenager I have been asking myself, what is my legacy?
+Since my teens I have been asking myself, what is my legacy?

 I ended up working in underfunded non-profits for many years, volunteered till I burnt out and took ownership of cultural traditions that didn't allow me to grow into myself.

 I started to see how I was on a hamster wheel.
-This work was not emotionally, financially or even physically sustainable.
-Plus I was so focused on 'doing good' that I wasn't allowing myself to feel joy and be my most authentic self.
+This work was not mentally, emotionally, financially or even physically sustainable.
+Plus I was so focused on creating change that I wasn't allowing myself to feel joy and be my most authentic self.

 One that honours me, my community and the environment around me.

 Master of Education in Arts for Social Change

 Certificate in Community Capacity Building

 Culturally sensitive frontline mental health care